ramcharan-21/devops/README.md

-# DevOps Project 57E

-This is the DevOps project created by Ranga Bharadwaj.
+This is the DevOps project created by Ramcharan,Ranga Bharadwaj and Ravindra.

 ## Overview